karamdo/Retailer/README.md

-# Retailer2 - Modern E-commerce Application
+# Retailer - Modern E-commerce Application

 A modern e-commerce application built with React, Vite, and TailwindCSS, featuring a clean and responsive user interface.